dagraham/etm-dgraham/README.md

 - Simplify etm usage.
     - Reduce the number of item types and make them more flexible.
 See [Item Types](#item-types).
     - Enhance support for component jobs within tasks.
 See [Task](#task).
     - Simplify support for dates and datetimes, both aware and naive.
-See [Dates, Date Times and Durations](#dates-datetimes-and-durations).
+See [Dates, Times and Periods](#dates-times-and-periods).
     - Similify data entry with automatic suggestions and result previews.
 See [Work Flow](#work-flow).
 - Improve code.
     - Refactor and decouple code using "smart model, thin controller and dumb view" approach in which the model provides an API that can be used by a variety of views including a command line interface.